yuanshunning/pickit-docs/docs/robot-integrations/verify_robot_accuracy_by_calculating_the_distance_between_3_points_in_3d.rst

 -  A and C: 514.4 mm

-**If this is not the case, there is something wrong with the accuracy of the robot.** In that case further refinement of the Pick-it calibration will not lead to a beter accuracy.
+**If this is not the case, there is something wrong with the accuracy of the robot.** In that case further refinement of the Pickit calibration will not lead to a beter accuracy.

 If this is the case: Good news!
 There is no indication that there is